tugberkgoc/foundation-notes/02 HTTP.md

 ### 1.2 URL Parameters

 In the HTTP protocol URLs represent resources on the server.
-Up to this point each URL has matched a different _route_ (defined by an `router.get()` function) but on a real server there might be a database containing many thousands of records that we want to be able to access.
+Up to this point each URL has matched a different _route_ (defined by a `router.get()` function), but on a real server there might be a database containing many thousands of records that we want to be able to access.
 For this to work, each record would need a different, unique, URL!
 Since each record in an SQL database has a unique key (primary key), a simple solution would be to include the primary key in the URL thus creating a different URL for each record.

 To do this we need to extract some data from the http object `ctx` which is the parameter passed to the _anonymous callback function_.
 The `ctx` object is a _JavaScript Object_ and so we need to fully understand how these work.